 If you’re not really into old black-and-white pics (or in this case, mostly black) you should look away now.
 Because from here on it gets pretty steamy……you have been warned.
-(Besides, you’ve got – what? – 160 or so other pages to choose from – few of which mention steam locomotives in Scotland!)
+(Besides, you’ve got – what? – about 200 or so other pages to choose from – few of which mention steam locomotives in Scotland!)

 Now, lads, (and it will be lads) having shaken everyone off except the die-hard steam fans, let’s get on with it……..

 Scottish Steam – Shunting At Fraserburgh